Joseph Lister: Clinical instruction

 When he became a house surgeon, Lister had patients put in his charge.
 For the first time, he came into contact face-to-face with various forms of blood-poisoning diseases like pyaemia and hospital gangrene, which rots living tissue with a remarkable rapidity.
 While examining in an autopsy an excision of the elbow of a little boy who had died of pyaemia, Lister noticed that a thick yellow-pus was present at the seat of the humerus bone, and distended the brachial and axillary veins.
 He also noticed that the pus advanced in the reverse direction along the veins, bypassing the valves in the veins.
 He also found suppuration in a knee-joint and multiple abscesses in the lungs.
 Lister knew that Charles-Emmanuel Sédillot had discovered that multiple abscesses in the lungs were caused by introducing pus into the veins of an animal.
 At the time he could not explain the facts but believed the pus in the organs had a metastatic origin.
 On 2 October 1900, during The Huxley Lecture, Lister described how his interest in the germ theory of disease and how it applied to surgery began with his investigation into the death of that little boy.

 There was an epidemic of gangrene during his surgeoncy.
 The treatment method was to chloroform the patient, scrape the soft slough off and burn the necrotic flesh away with mercury pernitrate Occasionally the treatment would succeed, but when a grey film appeared at the edges of the wound, it presaged death.
 In one patient, the repeated treatment failed several times, so Erichsen amputated the limb, which healed fine.
-Lister recognised was that the disease was a "local poison" and probably parasitic in nature.
+Lister recognised that the disease was a "local poison" and probably parasitic in nature.
 He examined the diseased tissues under his microscope.
 He saw peculiar objects that he could not identify, as he had no frame of reference to draw conclusions from these observations.
 In his notebook he recorded: